Germany wants Facebook to take initiative in fight against online hate

-BERLIN Germany's interior minister visited Facebook's offices in Berlin on Monday and said it should be more proactive in removing forbidden content from its social network platform.
+BERLIN The German government wants Facebook (FB.O) to be more proactive in monitoring and, if necessary, removing forbidden as well as offensive content from its social network platform.

-"Facebook should take down racist content or calls for violence from its pages on its own initiative even if it hasn't yet received a complaint," Thomas de Maiziere said.
+Interior Minister Thomas de Maiziere visited Facebook's offices in Berlin and said the company had done well in cooperating with authorities when help was requested but it needed to do more on its own to thwart racist comments, outlawed symbols and appeals for terror.

-"Facebook has an immensely important economic position and just like every other large enterprise it has a immensely important social responsibility."
+"Facebook has an immensely important economic position and just like every other large enterprise it has a immensely important social responsibility," said de Maiziere before urging Facebook to do more to remove such content without being asked.

 Last year Justice Minister Heiko Maas told Reuters that Facebook must abide by stricter German laws banning racist sentiment even if it might be allowed in the United States under freedom of speech.

+Maas said that Germany, because of its Nazi past, has zero tolerance for racist and hate posts and expected Facebook to be more vigilant.

-De Maiziere said he recognized Facebook's efforts to develop software that can better identify outlawed content and praised its efforts to fight child pornography.
-He said it was right to warn users in its terms against the dissemination of illegal content.
+De Maiziere recognized Facebook's efforts to develop software that can better identify outlawed content, praised its efforts to fight child pornography, and said it was right to warn users in its terms against the dissemination of illegal content.

 "But it's up to the company to ensure those terms are upheld," he said.
 "A company with a good reputation for innovation will have to earn a good reputation in this area."